gemengtju/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in College of Intelligence and Computing in Tianjin University, researching on Speech Separation Based on Deep Learning in Open Complex Environment.
-I am supervised by Prof. Longbiao Wang and Prof. Jianwu Dang.
+I am a PhD student in College of Intelligence and Computing in Tianjin University, supervised by Prof. Longbiao Wang and Prof. Jianwu Dang.
+My research topic is Speech Separation Based on Deep Learning in Open Complex Environment.

 Prior to that, I received my Master’s Degree from Tianjin University under the supervision by Prof. Di Jin and Prof. Liang Yang in 2017.